milankinen/livereactload/examples/02-anonymous-classes/README.md

     }

 Both approaches are fine and they are managed automatically by LiveReactload.
-However, there may be cases where you want to create a private Component that is not exposed with `module.exports`.
+However, there may be cases where you want to create a private component that is not exposed with `module.exports`.

 In this case, LiveReactload has no way to detect that component.
-This means that when the next reload event occurs, React does not recognize the new class, thus removing the previous one and replacing it with the new one => your state is lost.
+This means that when the next reload event occurs, React does not recognize the new class, removes the previous one and replaces it with the new one => **your state is lost**.

 ## Solution